-- In order to find out if you are eligible to apply for legal permanent residency, contact a licensed immigration attorney.
+- In order to find out if you are eligible to apply for legal permanent residency, contact a licensed immigration attorney or BIA accredited organization.
 DO NOT give your money to a “notario.”
-In the U.S., a notario is not an attorney and cannot help you establish residency.
+In the United States, a “notario” is not an attorney and cannot help you establish residency.

 Q: If I am undocumented, can I go to college?

 - YES.
 Undocumented students can go to any college or university in California if they meet admissions requirements.